Jack Debreczeni: Melbourne Rebels

 After his debut season in 2014, Debreczeni started and played fifteen of the sixteen regular season games in 2015 for the Rebels scoring two tries and making a total of thirty six points in his breakout season and helped the team finish tenth overall.

 In 2016, Debreczeni played a big part in the Rebels twelfth-placed finished after the signing of Reece Hodge in August 2015.
 After only playing fourteen games during 2016, Debreczeni scored a total of 120 points finishing equal tenth overall with fellow Australian Bernard Foley.

 In 2018, Debreczeni returned to the Rebels after a small stint in Japan, scoring his first try in round two of the 2018 season scoring a total of twenty points against Australian conference rival the Reds.
 It included two tries and five conversions, helping the team to score its most points in an individual game winning 45–19 at AAMI Park, Melbourne.

-Honda Heat

-In 2017, after only playing eight games for the Rebels many players including Debreczeni left the club after a very poor season and threat of the club being axed from the competition.
-It was announced in June that Debreczeni left for Japanese second-tier team Honda Heat in hopes of wearing the Wallabies jersey.
-He was replaced by Fijian fly-half Ben Volavola.
+Chiefs

+Debreczini signed with the Chiefs as back-up to Damian McKenzie for the 2019 Super Rugby season.
+He made seven appearances for the team.

+ACT Brumbies

+Debreczini signed with the Brumbies for the 2023 Super Rugby Pacific season as back up to Wallabies fly half Noah Lolesio.
+He made his first start in the first round against the Waratahs.
+Strong performances for the Brumbies meant he played more minutes, culminating in his selection to start in the semi-final against the Chiefs.
+He resigned with the Brumbies for the 2024 Super Rugby Pacific season.

+Waratahs

+In early September 2025, the New South Wales Waratahs announced they had signed Debreczeni ahead of the 2026 season.
+Coach Dan McKellar stated upon the announcement, "Jack is an experienced player who adds real quality and strength and depth in a very important position," adding: "Off the back of years of experience, Jack is very calm, he has a very good skill set; and he has an ability to manage a game, as shown by how he performed for the First Nations Pasifika team."

-International
+International career

 Debreczeni was an Australia Schoolboys representative in 2011.

 Debreczeni was the traditional uncapped player in the Barbarians F.C. line up against Argentina on 1 December 2018.
 The international match was played at Twickenham Stadium, England.